Nonexpansive directions in the Jeandel-Rao Wang shift: Introduction

 \subsection{Acknowledgments}

-This work was supported by the Agence Nationale de la Recherche through the project Codys (ANR-18-CE40-0007).
+We are thankful to the reviewer for their valuable comments leading to a improved presentation of the results.
+This work was supported by the Agence Nationale de la Recherche through the projects ANR CODYS (ANR-18-CE40-0007) and ANR IZES (ANR-22-CE40-0011).
+The third author acknowledges support from the PIMS Europe Fellowship.
 The second and third author acknowledge support from Idex Bordeaux Visiting Scholars program.